E-commerce

 The real goal

-How e-commerce SEO works in search engines
+How does e-commerce SEO work in search engines

 What Google needs to understand